 3 important checks to keep your metabolism humming

-Our bodies experience lots of changes as we get older, but there’s one thing that many people find particularly frustrating: weight gain.
+Our bodies experience lots of changes when we don’t get proper exercise and sleep and experience stress.
+Did you struggle with this over our recent “shutdown?”
+Many people did and there’s one thing that many people find particularly frustrating: weight gain.

 Gradual weight gain in your 30s, 40s and 50s – especially around your waistline – is common, and can be a rude shock if you’ve previously been able to keep a lean physique with minimal to no effort.